brendonzimmer/brendonzimmer/README.md

 ### i'm currently learning more about ✏️

-1. Full Stack Web Apps
+1. Solidity
+1. SwiftUI
+1. Moralis

 ### i'm eying 👀

 1. GraphQL
 1. SQL
 1. Redux
-1. Solidity
 1. Web3

 **_hope you enjoy your visit_ - brendon**